PANE: scalable and effective attributed network embedding: Abstract

 Given a graph $G$ where each node is associated with a set of attributes, \textit{attributed network embedding} (\textit{ANE}) maps each node $v \in G$ to a compact vector $X_v$, which can be used in downstream machine learning tasks.
 Ideally, $X_v$ should capture node $v$'s \textit{affinity} to each attribute, which considers not only $v$'s own attribute associations, but also those of its connected nodes along edges in $G$.
 It is challenging to obtain high-utility embeddings that enable accurate predictions; scaling effective ANE computation to massive graphs with millions of nodes pushes the difficulty of the problem to a whole new level.
 Existing solutions largely fail on such graphs, leading to prohibitive costs, low-quality embeddings, or both.

-This paper proposes \algopt, an effective and scalable approach to ANE computation for massive graphs that achieves state-of-the-art result quality on multiple benchmark datasets, measured by the accuracy of three common prediction tasks: attribute inference, link prediction, and node classification.
-In particular, for the large {\em MAG} data with over 59 million nodes, 0.98 billion edges, and 2000 attributes, \algopt is the only known viable solution that obtains effective embeddings on a single server, within 12 hours.

-\algopt obtains high scalability and effectiveness through three main algorithmic designs.
+This paper proposes \algo, an effective and scalable approach to ANE computation for massive graphs that achieves state-of-the-art result quality on multiple benchmark datasets, measured by the accuracy of three common prediction tasks: attribute inference, link prediction, and node classification. \algo obtains high scalability and effectiveness through three main algorithmic designs.
 First, it formulates the learning objective based on a novel random walk model for attributed networks.
 The resulting optimization task is still challenging on large graphs.
-Second, \algopt includes a highly efficient solver for the above optimization problem, whose key module is a carefully designed initialization of the embeddings, which drastically reduces the number of iterations required to converge.
-Finally, \algopt utilizes multi-core CPUs through non-trivial parallelization of the above solver, which achieves scalability while retaining the high quality of the resulting embeddings.
-Extensive experiments, comparing 10 existing approaches on 8 real datasets, demonstrate that \algopt consistently outperforms all existing methods in terms of result quality, while being orders of magnitude faster.
+Second, \algo includes a highly efficient solver for the above optimization problem, whose key module is a carefully designed initialization of the embeddings, which drastically reduces the number of iterations required to converge.
+Finally, \algo utilizes multi-core CPUs through non-trivial parallelization of the above solver, which achieves scalability while retaining the high quality of the resulting embeddings.